smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

 LLMs and RL agents are fundamentally different and while transformers brought a revolution for all language models, we are yet to see a similar breaktrhough in reinforcement learning.
 Until then, comparing RL agents to LLMs is not a fair matchup.
-That being said, I know the criticism will still be useful for the upcoming generations of new MMAI models, and I already have a few ideas in mind for the next versions.
+That being said, I know the criticism will be useful for the upcoming generations of new MMAI models, and I already have a few ideas in mind for the next versions.
 Stay tuned :)